durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 The ARC token does not exist in the Testnet Phase.
 The description below refers to the mechanics of a Testnet token and not ARC itself and will be referred to as *ARC (Testnet token)* for this purpose.

 For the avoidance of doubt, the *ARC (Testnet token)* are virtual items with no value of any kind and they are not convertible to any other currency, token, or any other form of property.
-They are solely intended to be utilised for the purposes of enabling the tokenomics and facilitating the different roles in this Testnet Phase.
+They are solely intended to be utilized for the purposes of enabling the tokenomics and facilitating the different roles in this Testnet Phase.

 ## Roles